federicotdn/verb/README.md

 ### Base Headers

-You can define a set of base headers for all your HTTP requests via the `verb-base-headers` variable.
+You can define a set of base headers for all your HTTP requests in all `.org` files via the `verb-base-headers` variable.
 These headers will be defined globally, but may still be overridden by re-specifying them somewhere in the headings hierarchy.
 The variable must be set to an alist of `(KEY .
 VALUE)` elements, where `KEY` and `VALUE` are strings.
 For example, here's how to add a `User-Agent` header to all requests in all files from your `init.el`:

 ```elisp
 (setq verb-base-headers '(("User-Agent" . "my-user-agent")))